j256/dmalloc/README.md

   5. Link the dmalloc library into your program and the end of the library list.

-  8. Enable the debugging features by typing `dmalloc -l logfile -i 100 low' (for example).
+  8. Enable the debugging features by (for example) typing `dmalloc -l logfile -i 100 low`.
-     Use `dmalloc --usage' to see other arguments to the dmalloc program.
+     Use `dmalloc --usage` to see other arguments to the dmalloc program.

-  9. Run your program, examine the logfile that should have been created by `dmalloc_shutdown', and use its information to help debug your program.
+  9. Run your program, examine the logfile, and use its information to help debug your program.

 ## Thanks